PoisotLab/ms_svd_imputation/manuscript.md

 Future work on the use of SVD for virus host associations will have to adress the question of the initial value used in the imputation process.
-As of now, we relied on the average number of interactions in the matrix; yet this can overestimate the importance of viruses with a narrow host range, or underestimate the importance of generalist viruses.
-For this reason, we are confident that the performance of the approach can further be improved by fine-tuning the initial value used for imputation.
-A promising avenue in this regard is to rely on @Stock2017LinFil work on linear filtering -- this provides a convenient way to assign weights to various aspects of network structure, and has been revealed to provide a good baseline estimate of how likely it is that a missing interaction actually exists.
+As of now, we relied on the average number of interactions in the matrix, and on weight allocation for diffrent various aspects of the network structure based on @Stock2017LinFil work on linear filtering.
+This has been revealed to provide a good baseline estimate of how likely it is that a missing interaction actually exists.
+For this reason, we are confident that the performance of the approach can further be improved by fine-tuning the choice of the initial value used for imputation.
 Combining an accurate model for the initial value with the SVD imputation is likely to generate predicted interactions that are strong candidates for empirical validation.